0xcrypto2024/erc-8004-poc/README.md

 ### Use Case 1: Basic Agent Workflow ✅

-The `demo.js` script (run in Step 3) already demonstrated:
+The `demo.js` script (run in Step 6) already demonstrates:
-- ✅ Agent registration
+* ✅ Agent registration
-- ✅ Service registration
+* ✅ Service registration
-- ✅ Task submission with fee
+* ✅ Task submission with fee
-- ✅ Task validation by validator
+* ✅ Task validation by validator
-- ✅ Reputation score added
+* ✅ Reputation score added

 **Verify**: Visit [localhost:3000](http://localhost:3000) to see Agent #1 with 1 service and validation history.

 ### ⚖️ Use Case 2: Dispute Resolution (Jury)

 Simulate a malicious agent submitting an invalid task, which is challenged and slashed by a jury.

 In **Terminal 4**, run:

 ```bash
 npx hardhat run scripts/demo_jury.js --network localhost
 ```

 **What happens:**
 1. Agent submits a task.
 2. Challenger raises a dispute (staking a fee).
-3. 3 Jurors vote (2 vote "Invalid", 1 votes "Valid").
+3. Jurors vote (e.g., 2 vote "Invalid", 1 votes "Valid").
 4.  **Ruling Executed**: The agent is slashed.
-5.  **Incentives**: The Challenger and winning Jurors are rewarded with the slashed funds.
+5.  **Incentives**: The Challenger and winning jurors are rewarded with the slashed funds.
 6.  **Check the Frontend**: Go to the agent's detail page to see the disputed task marked with ⚠️.

-### 4. Decentralized Jury (Dispute Resolution)
-A mechanism for trustless dispute resolution.
-- **Jury Registry**: Allows users to stake ETH to become jurors.
-- **Dispute Mechanism**: If a task is challenged, jurors vote on its validity.
-- **Economic Security**: Jurors are incentivized to vote honestly (in a full implementation), and the loser of the dispute pays the fees.
+---

 ## 🔄 The ERC-8004 Workflow